 The main benefit of salary sacrificing is that it reduces your pre-tax income, and therefore the amount of tax you must pay.
 For example, if you were to salary sacrifice $2,000 but receive a $2,000 laptop as a fringe benefit, you won't pay tax on $2,000.
 The laptop still cost you $2,000 but you weren't taxed on it first.

 By using a novated lease you can salary sacrifice to buy a car.
 In a novated lease, car repayments will be deducted from your gross salary by your employer and paid to a third-party financing company.

-The lease repayments include petrol and servicing costs, so you will have no other bills relating to the car.
-Once the lease term expires you are able to purchase the car or simply commence a new lease with a new car.
-Novated leases are available for between one and five years and are for both new and used vehicles.
+The lease repayments include fuel and servicing costs, so you will have no other bills relating to the car.
+Once the lease term expires you can purchase the car or simply commence a new lease with a new car.
+Novated leases are available for between one and five years for both new and used vehicles.

-The actual benefit of salary sacrificing for a car will depend on the number of kilometres you drive each year and your marginal tax rate.
+The actual benefit of salary sacrificing for a car will depend on your earnings, the number of kilometres you drive each year and your marginal tax rate.

 Here's a list of the benefits of salary sacrificing to buy a car:

-As the Fringe Benefit Tax rate is current 49%, it's beneficial to most people to offset this with their post-tax income which will have likely been taxed at a lower rate.
+As the fringe benefits tax rate is current 47%, it's beneficial to most people to offset this with their post-tax income which will have likely been taxed at a lower rate.

 Most novated leases are managed by an independent company that coordinates between you, your employer, the dealer and the financier.

 If your employer offers salary sacrificing for a car, you should contact a novated lease provider to get the process started.
 You will need to know what type of car you would like and how many kilometres you expect to travel each year.